 Can rural and regional areas get Freeview?

-Yes.
-To make sure that all New Zealanders can access Freeview, it's available by both satellite dish and UHF aerial - find out the difference between the two here.
+Freeview is available via satellite and via UHF.
 This is the most cost-effective solution for New Zealand, given its topography and population, and ensures we have a robust, reliable, secure, and modern broadcasting system.

-Freeview Satellite is available to nearly 100% of New Zealand homes and can be received using a Satellite Dish (a functioning pre-existing dish will work) connected to a Freeview Satellite Receiver / MyFreeview Satellite Recorder.
+Satellite coverage reaches nearly 100% of New Zealand homes and can be received using a Satellite Dish (a working pre-existing satellite dish will work) connected to a dual tuner TV, satellite box or satellite recorder with Freeview.